Web

 Red Hat projects

-I worked closely with content strategists and collaborated with a larger UX team on these projects.
+Big company, big projects, big UX decisions.
+I worked closely with content strategists and collaborated with a larger UX team, of which engineers were embedded.

-Timeline: about 2 quarters.
-Design tool: adobe XD, figma.
+Timeline: ~1 quarter.
+Design tool: figma.
 CMS: drupal

 screenshot of a portion of the Red Hat homepage that shows 3 cards about their platform products.